Pop:

 ”Il nous faut regarder”: An early Jacques Brel song, still as relevant as in his time.
 I made a Swedish version as well, with a wonderful translation by Lars Forssell.
 It’s called ”En enkel visa”.

 ”Les Champs Elysées”: Joe Dassin’s wonderful chanson you always wanted to sing it in the choir.
-Just brush up your French and there you go!
+Just brush up your French and you’re ready go!
+If you’d rather sing it in English, I have a beautiful version for that, too.

 Folk: